BIODIVERSITY CONSERVATION

 Since the CDL ISR 2024, our pioneering and voluntary adoption of the Taskforce on Nature-related Financial Disclosures (TNFD) Recommendations aims to provide nature-related information to allow our investors and financiers to make informed investment decisions.
 The findings of our 2024 materiality assessment revealed “Nature and Biodiversity Conservation” as one of our top material ESG issues.

 CDL is proud to be the first corporate in Southeast Asia to adopt the TNFD Recommendations in 2024, covering our wholly-owned and directly managed operations in Singapore.
-This year, we have expanded our disclosures to include hotels wholly and majority owned (under operational control) by M&C Hotels New Zealand Limited (MCK).2 For more information on our TNFD report, please refer to CDL ISR 2025.
+In 2025, we have expanded our disclosures to include hotels wholly and majority owned (under operational control) by M&C Hotels New Zealand Limited (MCK), and this 2026 TNFD Report we extended our coverage to our wholly-managed hotels and offices in the United Kingdom (UK)2, scaling nature-related assessments across a broader global footprint, including ecologically sensitive and highly regulated environments.
+For more information on our TNFD report, please refer to CDL ISR 2026.